Fiat-Abarth 750: 750 Zagato

 Originally the aerodynamic 750 Zagato "double bubble" had a single-cam engine.
 This was first presented at the 1955 Turin Motor Show.
 The original model was also offered in a more luxurious variant for export (called "America", as it was almost strictly meant for the United States) and a stripped down model with lower, uncovered headlamps and smaller taillights for the domestic Italian market.
 The "America" also has a different layout around the rear license plate.
 The all-aluminium bodywork has Zagato's famous "double-bubble" design and Abarth's tuned derivazione engine with 43 CV.
 Aside from the floorpan, not much of the Fiat 600 remains in use for these cars.
 By the time of the appearance of the Abarth Zagato Record Monza 750 Bialbero, the bodywork had been unified into a separate model with a rather large hump on the engine lid, made necessary by the taller twin-cam motor.
 There were then three distinct models: 750 "Double Bubble," 750 Record Monza, and 750 "Sestriere."
-The Sestriere had a single cam pushrod engine, and the majority were built with a steel body, a very small number of alloy cars, and there is one aluminium car known to exist today.
+The Sestriere had a single cam pushrod engine, and the majority were built with a steel body.
+There were a very small number of alloy cars, a single aluminium car is known to exist today.
 The Sestriere had upright headlights, and two very large air intakes on the engine lid, much wider than a double bubble.
 (The Sestriere was believed to be the last model produced for Abarth by Zagato, due to disagreements between Abarth and Zagato.)

+The 750 GT Bialbero model appeared at the 1958 Turin Auto Show; along with various alterations to the bodywork it has the new twin-cam engine with 57 CV at 7000 rpm.
+The Fiat 600 engine presented certain challenges for Gioacchino Colombo in designing a twin-cam head: an engine mount on the rear face of the engine blocked the natural routing for the cam chain, while other restrictions made it impossible to use a classic crossflow design; instead, the carburetors were mounted between the camshafts, on top of the engine, rotated about 45 degrees to provide access to the spark plugs.
+This location no longer worked as the carburetors and inlets grew larger, and Abarth developed a distinctive banana-shaped intake manifold which allowed for two carburetors to be perched to either side above the engine.
+This, by necessity, made the Bialbero engine quite tall, necessitating sizable bulges and bumps in the bodywork on lower designs like the Zagato or various Spiders.